DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

   - Only registered users can add recipes.
 All recipes must first be approved by the admin.
   - The recipe page consists of the recipe model form including summernote fields so the user could customise their recipes.
-  - When users click on the 'Add Recipe' button, they get an alert 'Your recipe will be submitted for aopproval'.
   - The form is consistent with the website's style.
-  - If image isn't upladed, there is a default image.
+  - There is a default image, if one isn't uploaded.

   All uploaded images are stored in [Cloudinary](https://cloudinary.com/)